Tandon-A/Image-Editing-using-GAN/docs/README.md

 ## Pairing DCGAN with Encoder

-Deep Convolutional Generative Adversarial Networks (DCGAN) as proposed by Radford [2] uses strategies to better train GAN.
+Deep Convolutional Generative Adversarial Network (DCGAN) as proposed by Radford [2] uses strategies to better train GAN.
 In this work, I have implemented the DCGAN model for this task.
 I have used the CelebA Face Database [3] which has 200,000+ images of celebrities with over 40 labeled attributes such as smiling, wavy hair, moustache etc.

-The generator of the DCGAN model takes in a vector of 100 dimensions also known as z-vector and converts this into an image similar to the images present in the database.
+The generator of the DCGAN model takes in a vector of 100 dimensions, also known as z-vector and converts this into an image similar to the images present in the database.
 While training, the generator learns to represent this z-vector into a facial image accounting for all the attributes.
 Some of the generated images after sampling the generator are shown below.
 Follow this link for the DCGAN [code](https://github.com/Tandon-A/Image-Editing-using-GAN/tree/master/DCGAN).

 <img src="https://raw.githubusercontent.com/Tandon-A/Image-Editing-using-GAN/master/DCGAN/assets/6_run.png" width="400" alt="Generated Samples after 6th Epoch">